RTOS-Team-2/htcs/python/README.md

 ## Visualizer

+# Terminator

+The [terminator](terminator.py) module is a separate entity which basically represents the laws of nature.
+In this simulation the vehicles don't know about each other, they cannot sense that they may have collided.

+The terminator's most important job is to send the `TERMINATE` command to the vehicles that crashed into each other, thus ending their lifecycle.

+This component was born because the controller may be biased to make this decision, because it's goal is to prevent the collisions.

+The terminator's secondary purpose is to publish an obituary about the vehicles it killed.
+The obituary contains the vehicle's id, which should arrive to the subscribers a couple of cycles before the actual death notice of the vehicle itself.
+This can be utilized with the `on_terminate` callback function.

 ### Usage

 Run the python script.
 Zoom with W / S keys, move with A / D keys.
 Exit from the program pressing X key.
 Do not close the opencv window.